Updated: January 13, 2024

 A legless dining table is approximately one hundred times easier to navigate out of a house than one with legs attached—corners and doorways are simple, and there’s no fear of breaking off a leg (or dinging drywall) when trying to coordinate movements.
 Deconstructed furniture is also easily packed into a moving truck, as tabletops and surfaces can be stacked up against each other and restrained for the drive.

-This brings us to a final tip: Moving blankets!
+💡 FINAL TIP: Moving blankets!
 Wrap your dining tabletop in a moving blanket and secure it with packing tape.
 This protects the table’s surface from scratches and nicks during the moving process and adds a protective layer of padding between furniture items in the truck.